vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 In the Nārāyaṇānuvāka which aims at determining the person of the Supreme Deity, who is the object of meditation in all vidyās, the word Nārāyaṇa is repeated many times, thus showing great regard, for the purpose of declaring that _Brahma_, Siva and others, who might, on first thought, be considered as the Supreme Deity, on the strength of the presence of their names in. the _vidyā_s are only the vibhūtis (or glorious possessions) of Nārāyaṇa just like the universe (which attests His glory).
 This it does by stating them in *grammatical co-ordination or apposition with Nārāyaṇa (sāmānādhikaraṇyam)[^92] .

+[^92]:
+Grammatical co-ordination: The following sentences in the Nārāyaṇānuvaka are referred to here: “ This universe is all the deity Nārāyaṇa: He is the inner self of the universe: Nārāyaṇa is the Supreme Jyotis (Light): The Supreme Being is Nārāyaṇa: Nārāyaṇa is the Supreme _Brahman_: Nārāyaṇa is the Supreme Tattva (Reality).......
+He is _Brahma_: He is Siva: He is Indra : He is Akshara and He is the Supreme Independent Sovereign Ruler".